mesieou/simple_booking/tests/README.md

 The `newUserFlow.test.ts` integration test uses the phone number `+19998887777`.
 After running the tests, clean up any records created for this number to keep the development database tidy.

+## WhatsApp new user flow test

+`tests/integration/newUserFlow.test.ts` exercises the complete onboarding path for a WhatsApp user.
+It simulates a real webhook payload using the phone number ID `684078768113901` and routes it through the actual webhook handler.
+The message is associated with the business `7c98818f-2b01-4fa4-bbca-0d59922a50f7` which must not be modified.

+The test sends a greeting from the unique customer number `+19998887777`.
+The bot asks for the user's name, the test replies, and then verifies that:

+- A `User` record is created with the provided name.
+- A `ChatSession` and corresponding `UserContext` exist for the business.

+All calls to Supabase and OpenAI use the real development environment.
+After the assertions, the test removes the created user, chat session and user context so it can be run repeatedly without leaving data behind.